General North Carolina Zoo Rules

 - Coolers (no larger than 10.5" x 13.4" x 9.14") for special dietary needs or medical purposes can be checked at either entrance, tagged and brought inside the Zoo.
 Small coolers or insulated bags that contain approved beverages and individual snacks are permitted.
 All bags and coolers are subject to be searched by Zoo staff.

 - Guests are welcome to carry an individual bottled, non-alcoholic beverage into the Park and an individual snack.
 An individual snack is defined as a small snack-size portion.
 Examples include an apple, a granola bar or a snack-size portion of crackers.
-Water fountains are available throughout the Park if you choose to bring a refillable water bottle.
+Guests are encouraged to bring a refillable water bottle.
+Water bottle refill stations are available.
+For health and safety our drinking water fountains have been temporarily turned off and covered.

 - Full picnic-style meals and large coolers are not permitted inside the Park.
 Guests are welcome to enjoy a picnic-style meal at one of our picnic areas located outside the admissions gates and may present their daily admissions receipt for re-entry.